energistix/outer_wilds_wiki/README.md

 Here is an explanation step by step:

 - `git clone`: fetch the entire project from the source (here my GitHub repository) to download it on you machine
+- `cd outer_wilds_wiki/`: place the terminal in the newly created folder
 - `npm install`: install all dependencies listed in the file called "package.json"
 - `npm run watch`: starts the server only if no errors has been found